tlvb/cellular_automata/README.md

     The Interactive mode starts in a paused state.
 Pressing the space bar toggles between paused and running state.
-It is also possible to increase or decrease the delay between iterations with the up and down arrow keys respectiveley.
-The program exits when either escape is pressed, or the window is closed.
-Left clicking on a cell with the mouse will bring it alive, and right clicking will kill it.
+It is also possible to increase or decrease the delay between iterations with the
 <!-- autogen end -->

 ## examples